SriyaLingampalli/CodePath-HelloWorld-Prework/README.md

 ## HelloWorldCodePath

 ### App Description
-The Pre-work application includes the function to input text, change the text and background's color, and reset it to the default settings.
+The Pre-work application includes the functions to have user input text, change the text and background's color using repesctive buttons, and reset the display to the default settings.

 <img src="http://g.recordit.co/EDosGAVlgu.gif" width=200><br>